Jury hears opening statement in Nikolas Cruz death penalty sentencing - trial live

 Parkland school shooting - live: Jury hears opening statement in Nikolas Cruz death penalty sentencing trial

-Deadliest mass shooting in US history ever to make it to trial is finally about to go before a jury today
+Deadliest mass shooting in US history ever to make it to trial goes before a jury

 (FILE) Footage released showing officer standing outside Parkland school as shooting took place